 We offer a blueberry and countryside experience.
 You can learn and explore typical rural lifestyle at our place, like our old style washing machine.
 We do have an internet connection and you are welcome to use our wi-fi for free to keep in touch with your friends and family.
 In our basic social room, you can watch tv or a video from our collection.

 It is always good to talk to us about your needs to avoid misunderstanding situations.
 Communication is a very important part to stay informed, happy and friendly but also to avoid accidents.
 Please, listen and read all the instructions and make sure you fully understand them.
 If you do not understand it is always better to ask your supervisor to explain it to you.
 Everything we do on our orchard/farm has a reason so do not be ashamed to ask WHY.

-If you feel this seasonal job and experience is what you have been looking for feel free to fill an application form and send it to firstname.lastname@example.org.
-We will get in touch with you.
+If you feel this seasonal job and experience is what you have been looking for feel free to fill an application form below and we will get in touch with you.
 For our updates you can like us on Facebook, or follow us on Twitter.